nillyr/octoconf/README.md

 octoreconf analyze -c desktop/windows10 -a Audit[...].zip
 ```

-## Documentation

-The documentation is available in `pdf` format.
-See the [releases](https://github.com/Nillyr/octoreconf/releases) page.

 ## Disclaimer

+- This is not a turn key tool, read the documentation
 - This tool does not offer any guarantee
 - The authors of this tool cannot be held responsible for the effects caused by the commands made in the checklists
-- It is highly recommended to risk assess your checklists on a test virtual machine before using them in production
+- It is highly recommended to risk assess your checklists in a test environment before using them in production
 - It is highly recommended to manually check each critical configuration of the audited system

 ## Maintainer